 Description: Provides academic competition in math, science, government, sports, art, history and English.
 Students compete against students from other schools.
-For 2018-19 meets on Wednesdays in room 2626.
+For 2019-20 meets on Wednesdays.
 Max. - 24 students

 Pre-Requisite: Student selection is based on results from an assessment given.